octdanb/wagtail-ninja/docs/getting-started/settings.rst

 Accessing settings
 ------------------

-To access any Wagtail Grapple setting in your code, use the ``grapple_settings`` object.
+To access any Wagtail Ninja setting in your code, use the ``grapple_settings`` object.
 For example.

 .. code-block:: python

-    from grapple.settings import grapple_settings
+    from wagtail_ninja.settings import grapple_settings

     print(grapple_settings.APPS)